Virginia’s Crime Victim and Witnesses Rights Act

 - File an application for payment of medical expenses through State and Local Hospitalization (SLH) within 30 days of release from the hospital, if those expenses are not covered by health insurance.

-The Commonwealth Attorney’s Office and the Victim-Witness Director are available to assist victims and their families in filing claims for compensation through the Criminal Injuries Compensation Fund.
+The Commonwealth Attorney’s Office and the Victim-Witness Program are available to assist victims and their families in filing claims for compensation through the Criminal Injuries Compensation Fund.

 Employer Intercession: Under current Virginia law, a person cannot be fired for being subpoenaed to court.
 In addition, your employer may not discipline you, or require you to use vacation or sick leave in order for you to go to court.
 However, your employer is not required to pay you for your time in court.